 Prostate cancer is the most common cancer diagnosed in men.
-Between 2003 and 2007 in Delaware, twice as many African-American men died of prostate cancer as Caucasian men.
+Between 2009 and 2013 in Delaware, the prostate cancer death rate for African American men was more than twice the rate for Caucasian men.

-Learn more about prostate cancer from Delaware urologist, Dr. Rafael Zaragoza and talk to your health care provider about the decision to have a prostate cancer screening.
+Learn more about prostate cancer from Delaware urologist, Dr. Michael Zaragoza and talk to your health care provider about the decision to have a prostate cancer screening.